The Internal Organization of the Board of Education

 The board is granted authority to self-organize in the execution of its duties.
 It currently has eight appointed committees which meet, confer, and report regularly.
 The procedural guidelines for Board committees appear in the bylaws of the Board Governing Policies and Procedures.

-The Business Affairs and Human Resources (BAHR) Committee is a standing advisory committee of the Board.
-It is responsible for developing and presenting recommendations to the Board on matters of policy and procedures concerning business affairs and human resources affairs.
+The Business Affairs and Human Resources (BAHR) Committee is a standing committee of the Board.
+It is responsible for performing work pursuant to Board policy and receipt of delegations from the Board.